Dana-Farber-AIOS/GPT4DFCI-API/README.md

 ## ⚙️  Prerequisites

-[Poetry](https://python-poetry.org) is a tool for dependency management and packaging in Python used by a number of the demos.
+[Poetry](https://python-poetry.org) is a tool for dependency management and packaging in Python.

 If you are already familiar with Poetry, or are comfortable setting up your own environment with other tools, you can probably skip this.